ashenBlade/postgres-dev-helper/README.md

   - If not specified, it will be searched in `*SrcPath*/src/tools` directory.
   - If specified, and failed to run extension will try to build it.
-  NOTE: If required, it will be downloaded and built.

 ## Compatibility

 Compatibility is ensured using testing.
 Minimal supported versions are **PostgreSQL 9.6** and **VS Code 1.70**.
-But actually it can support PostgreSQL down to 8.0 and VS Code 1.30, but testing is not done due to large test matrix - for these versions testing is done manually.

 There are 2 supported debugger extensions: [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).
 Extension always tested on *latest version of debugger* and do not tries to be compatible with old ones due to *possible* large/breaking changes in behavior (most features implemented using hacks).